 A: Originally when contracts for difference were first introduced to Australia, there was no tax payable on income derived from CFD trading because the activity was treated as gambling.
-However, this quickly changed and the ATO has introduced legislation to take into account contracts for difference.
+However, this quickly changed and the ATO introduced legislation that directly targeted CFDs trading before anyone could file a tax return.

 Realisation will generally occur at the time the CFD is closed out or otherwise expires.
 Note that expenses such as platform fees, financing charges and internet access, may be deductible thereby reducing your taxable income.
 Also, should you treat your profits from trading shares as ordinary income, which most people DON'T, then you can treat your contracts for difference trading as a business loss and offset against other ordinary income.